mheydary/Simple-Compiler/README.md

 # Simple-Compiler
-Implemented Modjules: Lexer and Syntax Analyzer
+Implemented Modjules: Preprocessor, Lexer, and Syntax Analyzer
 Author: Mohammadreza Hajy Heydary

 Use python3 to run the compiler